simonox/solartunes/SECURITY.md

 ## Known Issues

 This system MUST be used locally by trusted users, ONLY.
-Don't put in in/on the internet, as it has severe issues like:
+Don't put in in/on the internet, as it has severe issues.

 ## Security References